Leftsm/leftsm.github.io/README.md

-This project is now longer maintained.
+This project is no longer maintained.